brayanibp/todoback/README.md

 ### Note:

-If you have phpmyadmin you would try to do it from the phpmyadmin panel
+If you have phpmyadmin you could try to do it from the phpmyadmin panel

 ![](./doc/phpmyadmin.png)